| AS QUICK AS CAN BE based on

 "I am even more certain."

 "I may regret this but come see me downtown.
 You know where the office is.""Thank you!
-You will not regret.
+You will see.
 You will not be sorry.
 You will be proud of me."

 |